PintuHembram/Python-Programming-language-/Details Contents Python Programming .md

 **Following are the illustrations of different versions of Python along with the timeline.**

-1. **The Birth of Python 0.9.0(1991):-** Python’s journey began with version 0.9.0, released by Guido van Rossum in 1991.
+**1. The Birth of Python 0.9.0(1991):-**
+Python’s journey began with version 0.9.0, released by Guido van Rossum in 1991.
 This initial release included core features such as exception handling, functions, and the core data types: list, dict, str, and others.
 It also introduced the module system, allowing the organization of code into reusable libraries.
-2. **Python 1.0 (1994) Early Versions and Growth:-** Python 1.0 marked the official public release, bringing in significant features such as:
+**2. Python 1.0 (1994) Early Versions and Growth:-**
+Python 1.0 marked the official public release, bringing in significant features such as:

 + Lambda, Map, Filter, and Reduce: Functional programming constructs that allowed concise and powerful data manipulation.
 + Exception Handling: A structured way to handle errors and exceptions in code.